misson20000/twili/README.md

 The frontend and backend each run in their own threads to simplify synchronization.

-### Protocol
+## Protocol Overview

 Twili will provide a USB interface with class 0xFF, subclass 0x01, and protocol 0x00.
 This interface shall have four bulk endpoints, two IN, and two OUT.
 Communication happens as requests and responses over these endpoints.

-A request contains an address for the remote object that should handle the request, a command id to determine which function the remote object is to perform, a tag to associate the request with its response, and an arbitrarily sized payload containing any additional data needed for the operation.
+A request contains an id for the remote bridge object that should handle the request, a command id to determine which function the remote object is to perform, a tag to associate the request with its response, and an arbitrarily sized payload containing any additional data needed for the operation.

-The request header is sent over the first OUT endpoint as a single transfer, and then, if the request header indicates that a payload is present, the data is sent over the second OUT endpoint.
+The request header is sent over the first OUT endpoint as a single transfer.
+Next, if the request header indicates that a payload is present, the data is sent over the second OUT endpoint.
+Finally, if the request header indicates that there are objects being sent, the IDs of each object are sent over the same (second) OUT endpoint in a single transfer.

-Once the request is processed, a response header is sent over the first IN endpoint, and data is sent over the second IN endpoint.
+Once the request is processed, a response header is sent over the first IN endpoint.
+If the response header indicates that a payload is present, it is sent over the second IN endpoint.
+If the response header indicates that there are objects being sent, the IDs of each object are sent over the same (second) IN endpoint in a single transfer.

 Upon receiving a request, the specified function is invoked on the specified object.
 When the operation completes, as either a success or a failure, a response is sent.
 The response's `tag` field must match the tag of the request that started the operation.
 Any operation may be executed asynchronously, meaning that responses may be sent in a different order from the requests that caused them.

+If a response includes any references to bridge objects, their IDs are encoded in the payload as indexes into the array of object IDs sent with the response.

 Requests and responses share a similar format.